amiteshanand20/BulkyBook/README.md

 ## ASP.NET Core MVC (.NET 8)
-<p> Bulky Book Website is filled with advanced concepts where customers can view the products and place an order by adding them cart with their credit cards.
+<p> Bulky Book Website where customers can view the products and place an order by adding them cart with their credit cards.
 Admin can then view the orders, process them, and do all the transactions.</p>

 - N-Tier Architecture
 - Integration of Identity Framework and add more fields to Users